lythx/trakman/peniser.md

 }
 ```
 The widget should look like this

 ![](https://cdn.discordapp.com/attachments/522878388269088782/991745867008716810/unknown.png)

 Let's display the cp time now.
-For that we will need to add listener for Controller.PlayerCheckpoint event in constructor and display the widget with checkpoint on it.
+Cp time will be different for every player and has to be updated after player crosses a checkpoint so we will need to add listener for Controller.PlayerCheckpoint event in constructor and call displayToPlayer in it.
+We also need to pass the cp time in displayToPlayer params

 ## Paginator
 Pagintor is a tool which creates the buttons to switch pages, and adds functionality to them